Information Technology Policy

 - Any use of the College’s network or computers attached to it to develop or distribute harmful software or gain improper access to or make improper use of computer systems elsewhere is prohibited.

-- Access to data contained in the College’s administrative systems is limited to faculty, staff and trained & authorized student employees who have a particular need for that information in pursuit of their responsibilities, and as appropriate to the student to whom the records pertain in accordance with provisions of the Family Educational Rights and Privacy Act.
+- Access to data contained in the College’s administrative systems is limited to faculty, staff and trained and authorized student employees who have a particular need for that information in pursuit of their responsibilities, and as appropriate to the student to whom the records pertain in accordance with provisions of the Family Educational Rights and Privacy Act.
 The College does not divulge information of any faculty member, staff member or student to parties lacking explicit legal entitlement to it.

 - The College makes a concerted effort to keep its systems and data secure.
 Today’s technology, however, does not provide total guarantee of privacy for any electronic data.
 For example, the College keeps extra copies of all server data in the routine process of protective backup; deletion of online files by a user does not mean that no other copy remains.
 All users are advised to exercise careful judgment regarding information or messages they enter into the College’s network and the computers/devices attached to it.